Need RxRX$50RebateCard.comPowered by R R 4 8 UV

 • Keep the exact lens name, power, cylinder, axis, and replacement schedule handy for future refills.

 A little planning can help you avoid last-minute orders or wearing lenses longer than directed.
-It also makes it easier to reorder the same daily toric contacts your eye doctor fitted for your astigmatism.
+Planning an annual supply can also help you estimate box count, reorder timing, and how many lenses you need for each eye.

 References